TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 The only grouping that consistently had a positive PCC between the validation series/latent MSE and loss was the classical models.
 Additionally, the trend persists when checking for correlation between (metric, model type generalization ratio) combinations These results run counter to the complexity matching principle, which suggests optimal information transfer in complex systems occurs when complexities are aligned.
-In summary, despite positive lines of best fit slopes for most model types' complexity metrics, aligned latent and input complexities was neither necessary nor sufficient for good performance and in fact was anticorrelated with generalization according to this experiment.
+In summary, despite positive lines of best fit slopes for most model types' complexity metrics, aligned latent and input complexities was neither necessary nor sufficient for good performance and in fact was anticorrelated with both final validation loss and generalization according to this experiment.

 ### Prediction vs Reconstruction
+- The prediction task beat the reconstruction task both on AUC for loss history, on mean final cost and on mean initial slope (of loss history over first ten epochs).
+- The improvement in final loss from using prediction vs reconstruction tasks with recurrent architectures was greater than the loss improvement for feedforward architectures suggesting a synergistic effect.
+However, this difference for the quantum models was negligible (`(.1959-.19537)-(.19515-.19463)=.00001`).
+- Recurrence increased final training loss and AUC of loss history.
 ### Recurrent vs Feedforward
 ### Quantum vs Classical